 The Role of EVC Systems

-An EVC system is a monitored, battery-backed solution designed for use during building evacuations in emergencies.
+An EVC system is a monitored, battery-backed solution designed for use during building evacuations in an emergency.
 It incorporates different types of outstations, including disabled refuge units, fire telephones, steward telephones, and disabled toilet alarms.
 These outstations offer various methods of communication with the operator at the control panel.

 The Control Panel: Managing Communication